softsideoftech/content/pages/corporate-honeymoon.md

 ![](https://d235962hz41e70.cloudfront.net/honeymoon.jpeg)

 They say that when we fall madly in love, were not in love with a real person.
-We're infatuated with our idea of that person.[:1]
+We're infatuated with our idea of that person.

 If there are any qualities that we lack for ourselves (joy, self-worth, strength, etc.) we project them onto our object of affection.
 Somehow that other person makes us complete, as impossible as that might be.